LinkedSoftwareDependencies/Article-Reproducability/content/introduction.md

 through a mechanism that automatically _instantiates_ the software configuration based on its Linked Data description.
 Our contributions are the following:

+{:.todo}
+Does being this exact conflict with writing a larger paper later?

 - the RDF-based description of **software modules**, applied to the 480,000+ bundles of [npm](https://www.npmjs.com/) (Node.js);